Airline Contrail Index

 SWISS AIR participates in the big Ciconia project involving contrails mitigation test flights, and more.

 TUI is collaborating with Austrian flight planner Flightkeys and others to mitigate aviation’s non-CO2 emissions by avoiding contrails.
+TUI is also part of the German 100 Flights program.

 UNITED AIRLINES is a member of the Contrail Impact Task Force, which was formed in 2022 to allow industry players and scientific institutions to collaborate on best practices.
 United also runs contrails trials with Boeing and NASA.

-Tier 3 - Collaborating with scientists and/or participating in small-scale trials:
+SILVER - Collaborating with scientists and/or participating in small-scale trials:

 ALASKA AIRLINES is a member of and economic contributor to the Contrail Impact Task Force, which was formed in 2022 to allow industry players and scientific institutions to collaborate on best practices.

 CONDOR is one of 12 operators that have worked with British company Satavia to optimize 65 flights for contrail management and prevent surface warming, equating to over 2,200 tons of CO2e.
+Condor is also part of the German 100 Flights program.

 KENYA AIRWAYS is one of 12 operators that have worked with British company Satavia to optimize 65 flights for contrail management and prevent surface warming, which equates to over 2,200 tons of CO2e.
+It’s the first African airline to engage in contrail management.

 SUNEXPRESS is one of 12 operators that have worked with British company Satavia to optimize 65 flights for contrail management and prevent surface warming, which equates to over 2,200 tons of CO2e.